xlwings/xlwings/docs/remote_interpreter.rst

 If both ways are configured, the function arguments are used.
 Using the ``xlwings.conf`` sheet has the advantages that you can (a) upgrade your xlwings script without having to adjust the code and (b) you can share your configuration with multiple scripts (as Office Scripts only allows you to set up one function per script).
 Let's first see what the available settings are:

 * ``URL`` (required): This is the full URL of your function.
 In the above example of :ref:`Local Development`, this would be ``https://xxxx-xxxx-xx-xx-xxx-xxxx-xxxx-xxxx-xxx.ngrok.io/hello``, i.e., the ngrok URL **with the /hello endpoint appended**.
-* ``API_KEY`` (required): The API_KEY is a key that you set yourself on both the server and the client to protect your functions from unauthorized access.
+* ``API_KEY`` (required): The API_KEY is a key that you set yourself on both the server (as ``XLWINGS_API_KEY`` environment var) and on the client (via configuation) to protect your functions from unauthorized access.
 You should choose a strong random key, for example by running the following on a Terminal/Command Prompt: ``python -c "import secrets; print(secrets.token_hex(32))"``.
 It's good practice to keep your sensitive keys such as the ``API_KEY`` out of your source code (the Office Scripts/App Scripts module), but putting in in the ``xlwings.conf`` sheet may only be marginally better.
 Excel on the web, however, doesn't currently provide you with a better way of handling this.
 Google sheets, on the other hand, allows you to work with `Properties Service <https://developers.google.com/apps-script/guides/properties>`_ to keep the ``API_KEY`` out of both the code and sheet.

   .. note:: The API_KEY is chosen by you to protect your application and has nothing to do with the xlwings license key!